 Maasai are the Rightful Stewards of Our Land

 Olosho le Maa, the Maasai community, cannot exist apart from Maasailand.
-Our ability to coexist with dangerous wildlife, to share forests and water and pasture with other communities under conditions of scarcity, to live in ways that sustains and regenerates the land– these elements of Maasai culture are created through the daily practice of living on particular land.
-That knowledge is adaptable to changing circumstances as it has been for thousands of years.
+Our destiny, and our imperative, is to coexist with dangerous wildlife, to share forests and water and pasture with other communities under conditions of scarcity, and to live in ways that sustain and regenerate the land.

-We seek the return of occupied land to employ the strategies of land management drawn from our cultural knowledge that will rebuild the health of ecosystems.
-As occupied land is returned to Olosho le Maa, we employ strategies involving limited agriculture where appropriate, a redesign of the landscape around schools and water sources, all done with awareness of where wildlife lives and migrates.
-The future of the wildlife rich areas of East Africa is dependent on the ability of Maasai people to apply our strategies of coexistence to changing conditions, and that is our vision of Land Justice.
+We seek the return of occupied land to implement the land management strategies drawn from our cultural knowledge that will rebuild the health of ecosystems.
+As occupied land is returned to Olosho le Maa, we can employ limited agriculture where appropriate, and a redesign of the landscape around schools and water sources, all with the awareness of where wildlife lives and migrates.
+The future of the wildlife rich areas of East Africa is dependent on Maasai people applying our strategies of coexistence to changing conditions.
+That is our vision.

-Land justice is also for the survival of Maasai people who have been maintained in anemic poverty for a century as our lands create wealth for others.
+Land justice is also for the survival of Maasai people.
+We have been forced to live in anemic poverty for a century as our lands create wealth for others.